Daily from 10:00

 Schnitzel & Bratwurst, both with Kartoffelnsalat

 Returned in November 2019 on a Monday afternoon only to find it closed due to what sounded a serious illness in the family.
 I got back in late May 2020 just after COVID-19 restrictions were somewhat lifted to find a sign on the door saying it would reopen on June 4th.
 Since it was a gorgeous day, I went up to the Hebendanz Keller.
-I had another plate of great Bratwurst and their Export (called Kellerbier there) to wash them down.
+I had another plate of great Bratwurst and their Kellerbier to wash them down.

 up at the Hebendanz Keller